VOCM-FM: K-Rock (2002–present)

 By early 2002, soon after Newcap bought the VOCM stations from the Butler family, its audience had apparently dipped enough that Newcap changed the format to classic rock, a format where research indicated untapped potential.
-Sure enough, it soon became the top-rated FM station in the St. John's market.
+It soon became the top-rated FM station in the St. John's market.
 Unexpectedly, much of its audience came from country station CKIX-FM, also a Newcap property.
 It was enough that this station was promptly reformatted as well; it became a Top 40/CHR station, serving much of the audience lost after the end of "Magic".
 The first song ever played on "K-Rock" was "Layla", by Derek and the Dominos.

 On Sundays from 8am to 1pm, The Homebrew Show hosted by Sam Whiffen plays traditional Newfoundland, Celtic and Irish music not only on this station, but on all other K-Rock stations throughout the province.
 Other K-Rock shows heard provincewide include K-Rock Mornings with Campbell, Candice & JLaC on weekday mornings and Saturday in Big Tom's Shed hosted by JLaC.